nehbehl/Golang-CRM_Backend/README.md

 # CRM Backend Project Solution

-This repo contains implementation of CRM Backend using Go language
+This repo contains implementation of CRM Backend using Go language.

 The application handles the following 5 operations for customers in mock database:

 * Getting a single customer through a /customers/{id} path
-* Getting all customers through a the /customers path
+* Getting all customers through a /customers path
 * Creating a customer through a /customers path
 * Updating a customer through a /customers/{id} path
 * Deleting a customer through a /customers/{id} path